top of page

 The NCMG Report outlines recommendations and supporting evidence to achieve humane management of cats in New Zealand to protect both cat welfare and our unique environment.

 The National Cat Management Group’s recommendations for cat management are based on assessing the existing literature and available resources concerning feral and domestic cat management strategies and feedback from stakeholder consultation.
-This is the third iteration of the report to include current research and changes in cat-related policies.
+This is the third iteration of the report to include current research, changes in cat-related policies and best practice.

 Get accurate information.